-Guilu (she/her) is the Conservation Program Coordinator for the Roger Arliner Young (RAY) Diversity Fellowship.
+Guilu (she/her) is the Conservation Program Manager for the Roger Arliner Young (RAY) Diversity Fellowship.
 She is passionate about supporting underrepresented and marginalized voices in the environmental field with the ultimate goal of supporting healthy, equitable, and accessible environments for all.
-As a RAY Program Coordinator, she leads the day-to-day functions of the fellowship which aims to support young leaders of color in environmental career pathways, and collaborates with the RAY Team around long-term programatic goals.
-She cultivates supportive environments for the Fellows with resources to learn and lead.
+As a RAY Program Manager, she leads the day-to-day functions of the fellowship which aims to support young leaders of color in environmental career pathways, and collaborates with the RAY Team around long-term programatic goals.
+She enjoys cultivating supportive environments for the RAY Fellows with resources to learn and lead.

 Guilu received her BA in East Asian Studies and Environmental Studies from Wesleyan University in Middletown, CT.
 She is also an alum of the Doris Duke Conservation Scholars Program (DDCSP) at the University of Michigan.
-She’s learned to love mentorship through her own incredible mentors, and of the many younger students she’s had the joy of working with through DDCSP and beyond.
-When not working she enjoys listening to podcasts, embroidering, dancing, and sharing food with friends.
+She’s learned to love mentorship through her own incredible mentors and the many students she’s had the joy of working with through DDCSP and beyond.
+When not working she enjoys listening to NPR/podcasts, embroidering, reading, dancing, and sharing food with friends.